 - Braille Translation Software

-We interviewed Robert Sabwami of Wright State University about his experience as a visually impaired student attending college, and his advice for other students.
+We interviewed Robert Sabwami of Wright State University about his experience as a visually impaired student attending college.
+He offered some advice for other students.

 Another factor would be the number of people with disabilities attending the school.
 It is almost certain that schools with very few students with disabilities (or ones with none at all) will have basic to no services available.
 Indeed, it would be quite odd to find oneself as the only one with a disability out of an entire campus.
 Accessibility is yet another crucial factor to be considered while hunting for a school.
 Essentially, accessibility determines students’ participation and success in a wide array of areas.